mitvis/vistext/README.md

 ## Set Up
 ### Clone the VisText repo & set up environment
 Clone this repo locally using `git clone https://github.com/mitvis/vistext.git`.
-To set up the `conda` environment with all dependencies, run `conda env create -f environment.yml`.
+To set up the `conda` environment with all dependencies, run `conda env create -f environment.yml` (for evaluation and text-only training) and `conda env create -f environment-image_guided.yml` (for image-guided models).
-This will create a new `conda` environment called `vistext-py39`, which you can activate with `conda activate vistext-py39`.
+This will create the `conda` environments with the correct package versions, which you can activate with `conda activate vistext` and `conda activate vistext-image_guided` respectively.

 ### Download the raw data
 Call `download_data.sh` to download and unzip the raw data (and optional image-guided features and weights).
 By default, the tabular data files are downloaded (containing splits for the reduced scenegraphs, linearized data tables, and captions).
 Options are: